Why would a company sell or factor its receivables?

 - Accounts Receivable Factoring, or A/R Funding at Bankers Factoring

-Accounts Receivable (A/R) Factoring, or A/R Funding, involves selling your open, unpaid invoices at a discount.
+Accounts Receivable (A/R) Factoring, invoice discounting, or A/R Funding, involves selling your open, unpaid invoices at a slight discount to one of the many factor finance companies.
 Bankers Factoring, a factoring company, purchases your invoices and assumes credit risk and collections effort on your invoices.
-Over 29% of businesses fail from a lack of funding – receivable factoring provides the financing your business needs in times of growth, change, and uncertainty.
+Over 29% of businesses fail from a lack of funding – factoring receivables or receivable factoring is a financing option that provides the financing your business needs in times of growth, change and crises.

-We advance you 80 to 93% of your invoice value within days of completing your online funding application.
+We advance you 80 to 93% of your invoice value within days of sending your online funding application.
 Your business receives fast funding that you receive on the same day of your account setup.
-Suppose you are struggling to secure financing because of bad credit.
-In that case, receivable factoring solves your cash flow issues.
+Suppose you are struggling to secure financing because of bad credit or time in business.
+What do you do if turned down for a business loan?
+In that case, receivable factoring solves your working capital issue and allows you to safely offer credit terms to your customers.
+Finance factoring is a proven cost-effective finance solution for the not-yet-bankable entrepreneur.
+You receive fast cash advances against your accounts receivables with Bankers factoring service.

-Business owners can focus on growth, expansion, and business development with the Best Receivable Factoring Company.
-Our non-recourse factoring program elevates your credit profile with bad debt protection.
+Business owners can focus on growth, growth, and business development with the Best Receivable Factoring Company.
+Our non-recourse factoring program uplift your credit profile with bad debt protection versus other recourse factoring companies.
+Bankers Factoring company pays you the same day you invoice your customers, and nobody has a lower accounts receivable factoring cost.
+Turn your business’s unpaid invoices into safe working capital with the best invoice factoring company.

 You can read our article on what is factoring receivables.